 Multi-hole and injector geometry interactions

-Over the years, ECN efforts in this topic were dedicated to: definition of the injector (ECN1 and ECN2), initial experiments and modeling of the “reference” condition (ECN3), detailed characterization of the spray morphology (ECN4), careful internal geometry characterization, air entrainment and plume interaction effects (ECN5), investigation of spray behavior under different operating conditions including flash boiling (ECN6).
+Over the years, ECN efforts in this topic were dedicated to: definition of the injector (ECN1 and ECN2), initial experiments and modeling of the “reference” condition (ECN3), detailed characterization of the spray morphology (ECN4), careful internal geometry characterization, air entrainment and plume interaction effects (ECN5), investigation of spray behavior under different operating conditions including flash boiling (ECN6), COMMENT ON ECN7 THRUST.
 Please refer to past proceedings (https://ecn.sandia.gov/ecn-workshop/search-presentations/) to understand the findings and context for current work.

 Objectives